-A developer proposing to acquire any building or land which furthers the social wellbeing or interests of the local community will, before exchange of contracts, need to check whether or not it has been listed as an Asset of Community Value (ACV) pursuant to the Localism Act 2011 (LA).
+A developer proposing to acquire any building or land which furthers the social wellbeing or interests of the local community will, before exchange of contracts, need to check whether or not it has been listed as an Asset of Community Value (ACV) pursuant to the Localism Act 2011.

-One of the key policy goals of the LA was to empower communities to become involved in the way local services are delivered by promoting community asset ownership to counter the damage that can be done to communities and services when buildings or other amenities are closed or sold.
+One of the key policy goals of the Localism Act 2011 was to empower communities to become involved in the way local services are delivered by promoting community asset ownership to counter the damage that can be done to communities and services when buildings or other amenities are closed or sold.

 One of the ways this policy goal has been implemented is through the introduction of a right to bid for and buy local land and/or buildings considered to have community value, such as, for example, a pub, a village shop, a sports field or allotments.